 Head to Belize where the Central American jungle meets a Caribbean beach escape.
 There are loads of activities to keep any outdoor enthusiast busy.
 Enjoy bird watching?
 Book yourself a canopy tour and visit the toucans in their own habitat.
 Looking for a real thrill?
 Take a tour of the largest cave system in Central America.
 If the beach is more your speed then you won’t be disappointed.
 Ambergris Caye has powder white shores that meet a clear blue ocean.

-Other Central American countries you can visit visa free: South Africans can also travel to Costa Rica, El Salvador and Grenada.
+Other Central American countries you can visit visa free: South Africans can also travel to Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.

 The Middle East’s visa-free destinations for South Africans